-The owner, Gwennie Thornton.
-She loved to cook and she loved making her customers happy.
+The owner, Gwennie Thornton, loved to cook, and she loved making her customers happy.

 Not long ago, Anchorage Memories caught up with Gwennie and here’s what she had to say to all her Anchorage friends.

-Check out “Gwennie’s Restaurant - in her Own Words” right now.
+Take a look at “Gwennie’s Restaurant – in her Own Words” and enjoy.

 It didn’t look like the picture above the first time I visited the La Cabana.

-Then, when our dinner arrived at out table and I took my first bite… It was love at first taste.
+Then, when our dinner arrived at our table and I took my first bite… It was love at first taste.